pulumi/docs/pulumi-hugo/themes/default/content/challenge/ai-architecture.md

 Why write your Pulumi programs yourself when you can have AI do it for you?
 Pulumi AI leverages large language models (LLMs) to author infrastructure as code for any architecture for any cloud in any language.

-For the **GPT your IaC Challenge**, your goal is to have Pulumi AI create the most complex and sophisticated piece of architecture where you can run a successful `pulumi up` with the program created by Pulumi AI.
+For the **GPT Your IaC challenge**, your goal is to have Pulumi AI create the most complex and sophisticated piece of architecture where you can run a successful `pulumi up` with the program created by Pulumi AI.
 To participate in the challenge, you'll need to either visit [pulumi.com/ai](https://pulumi.com/ai) or download the [CLI](https://github.com/pulumi/pulumi-ai) so you can use Pulumi AI.

 We will send you a piece of swag if you document this via a blog post, social media, or video.
 Tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com), and we will help spread the word about your experience.
 All submissions will be judged at the end of the challenge, and the best submissions (there will be a few categories) will receive a special prize.